AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Sustainable material sourcing

-AI-driven systems allow selecting sustainable materials by evaluating factors such as environmental impact, ethical sourcing, and cost-effectiveness.
+AI-driven systems enable the selection of sustainable materials by evaluating factors such as environmental impact, ethical sourcing, and cost-effectiveness.
 These systems can assess raw material options and recommend eco-friendly alternatives, such as natural fibers or suppliers with strong compliance records.

 This process can ensure that brands align with responsible sourcing practices and meet the expectations of environmentally conscious consumers.